ckampfe/cork.g8/README.md

 Cork uses [Typesafe's Config](https://github.com/typesafehub/config), so any environment configurations should live in `application.conf`.
-You should make these available to your application in `Environment.scala`.
+You should make these available to your application in `Env.scala`.

 ## Included enpoints ##